MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 ## Access the admin monitoring workspace

 The admin monitoring workspace is enabled for [Microsoft Fabric admins](microsoft-fabric-admin.md) that have the *Global administrator* or *Fabric administrator* role.
 Admins can also share its content with other users.
-Users with viewer permissions that are not admins, can view the admin monitoring workspace by navigating to the workspace URL.
+Users with viewer permissions that aren't admins, can view the admin monitoring workspace by navigating to the workspace URL.

 ### Admin monitoring workspace view

 Only admins with the *Global administrator* or *Fabric administrator* roles, can see the admin monitoring workspace at the top of their list of workspaces.
 Admins can access the monitoring workspace by selecting it from the list.

-Users that are not admins, and do not have a *Global administrator* or *Fabric administrator* role, can't see the admin monitoring workspace at the top of their list of workspaces.
+Users that aren't admins, and don't have a *Global administrator* or *Fabric administrator* role, can't see the admin monitoring workspace at the top of their list of workspaces.
 Such users can only view the admin monitoring workspace by navigating to it's URL after they've been given viewer permissions by an admin.

 ### Installing the admin monitoring workspace